JulijaTand/Beat_the_Heat/README.md

 Initial descriptive analysis was performed to understand the general trends in the datasets:

-Computed summary statistics to get a sense of the distribution and variation of variables.
+Computed summary statistics to understand the distribution and variation of variables.
 Identified outliers and examined their cause and significance.
-Observed seasonal and yearly patterns in renewable energy consumption and overall energy use.
+Observed annual patterns in renewable energy consumption and overall energy use.

 ## Data Analysis​

 Our data analysis primarily involved:

-Testing the four hypotheses using statistical methods like hypothesis testing and ANOVA.
+Testing the four hypotheses through forecasting by machine learning with Greykite and ARIMA.
 Exploring relationships between variables using correlation and regression analysis.
 Identifying key drivers of renewable energy adoption and overall energy consumption reduction.